moj-analytical-services/moj-dlt-workshop/README.md

 We're gonna need this twice, once for the first pipeline and once for the second.

-To do this, we will need to tweak our `dlt.source`
+To do this, we will need to tweak our `dlt.source` to allow us to read the file's metadata:

 ```python
 from .filesystem import _read_jsonl, _read_parquet, filesystem